About Us

 The first programs began with the help of students from the University of Colorado at Boulder’s President’s Leadership Class (PLC).
 Together, they launched an innovative training program for young emerging leaders from 10 different countries.

 After years of programming abroad, David made an important decision to shift how Orbis would impact the world.
 As an East High School graduate, he felt it important to bring the work back home.
-Orbis set out to create a Fellowship program for young professionals here in City Park West, a stone’s throw from his alma mater.
+In 2004, David bought a beautiful Victorian home one block west of City Park, which we now lovingly call the Orbis House, and launched a co-living space.
 Still with a global vision, Orbis shifted to the mentality of “think global, act local.”
+For a decade, the Orbis House provided housing for international students who had just finished their studies and wanted to spend more time in Colorado, along with recent local graduates who were finding their feet in the world.

-Starting in 2016, Denver’s Orbis Institute Fellowship, located at the Orbis House, has housed 24 fellows and supported them in their personal and professional development as they work with local community organizations and develop their own community leadership initiatives.
+In 2016, Orbis evolved its co-living model into a co-living fellowship program for young leaders in social impact work.
+The Orbis Fellowship supported fellows in their personal and professional development as they worked with local community organizations and developed their own community leadership initiatives.

 Our Team